 Gearing is key when it comes to gravel bike setup.
 If you’re heading off-road, you’ll need lower gears to tackle steep climbs and trickier terrain.
 With grip reduced on loose surfaces, you can’t get out of the saddle so easily when climbing, so need to spin up the gradient to avoid wheel slip.

-The key decision is between a 1x setup (with a single chainring at the front) or 2x setup (with two chainrings on a double crankset).
+The key decision is between a 1x (with a single chainring at the front) or 2x setup (with two chainrings on a double crankset).

 Super-compact chainsets are now common on 2x gravel cranksets.
 Dropping the chainring sizes to 48/31t or 46/30t, in the case of Shimano’s GRX gravel groupset, and pairing this with, at the least, a 11-32t or 11-34t cassette puts tough climbs within reach.

-If you plan on riding your gravel bike off-road on steep or technical terrain, suitable gearing is vital and we’d recommend erring on the side of caution – it’s better to have a bail-out gear and not use it, then not have a low enough gear for climbing, especially if your bike is weighed down with bikepacking bags.
+If you plan on riding your gravel bike off-road on steep or technical terrain, suitable gearing is vital and we’d recommend erring on the side of caution – it’s better to have a bail-out gear and not use it, than not have a low enough gear for climbing, especially if your bike is weighed down with bikepacking bags.

-Single ring groupsets are another popular choice for gravel riding.
+Single-ring groupsets are another popular choice for gravel riding.